spencertipping/ni/doc/ni_by_example_4.md

 ###Time Perl Functions

+`tpe` and `tep` are the most flexible and powerful time functions in `ni`'s arsenal for converting between Unix timestamps and date.
+Other important functions here are used for localization by lat/long or geohash, and several syntactic sugars are provided for common mathematical and semntic time operations.

 #### `tpe`: time parts to epoch
 `tpe(@time_pieces)`: Returns the epoch time in GMT (see important note below)